 Strategic valuation decision

-Strategic valuation decisions are the decisions of business management to ensure the best possible evaluation for consumers, which still honor the following line.
+Strategic valuation decisions are the decisions of business management to ensure the best possible evaluation for consumers, which still honors the following line.

 Strategic Product Decision